Antiques Dealer

 Is it common for TV shows or movies to loan antiques from a shop for their set design, or do they have to buy them?

-Asked by takeoffer123 over 9 years ago
+Asked by takeoffer123 almost 10 years ago

 I've only sold items to prop men twice in 30+ yrs.
 I have never been asked to loan an item to a set or stage.
 I asked several other dealers if they have ever been contacted to loan an item and all of them said that they have not. perhaps dealers on the west coast would have a very different answer to your question.